bookofproofs/bookofproofs.github.io/_sources/history/19th-century/daniell.md

 9. Explored the application of algebraic techniques to solve a particular case of the general equation of the second degree in two variables.
 10. Investigated the convergence of infinite series of polynomials.

 Born 9 January 1889, Valparaiso, Chile.
-Died 25 May1946, Sheffield, England.
+Died 25 May 1946, Sheffield, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Daniell/)